 \section{Introduction}

-Effective cooperation in complex domains requires agents to coordinate intentions, synchronise actions, share information, and make decisions that impact others under partial observability.
-Humans seeking to achieve such cooperation often adapt previously learned cooperation patterns to new tasks, inventing novel strategies by reasoning about the structure and rules of the task (see Appendix~\ref{appendix:practical_examples} for extended discussion and examples).
-When learning a new ball game, basic cooperation patterns like passing or positioning relative to teammates or opponents surface instinctively and are then adapted to the new setting.
-This ability to identify and reuse cooperation patterns allows us to bypass relearning basic skills and instead focus on discovering more abstract (high-level) strategies.
-In this work, we study how to enable AI agents to discover such basic cooperation patterns and use them to explore and identify more useful cooperation strategies at a higher level than that allowed by primitive actions.
+Effective cooperation in complex domains requires agents to distribute the tasks, synchronise actions, and make decisions under partial observability.
+Humans seeking to cooperate often invent novel strategies for new tasks by adapting cooperation patterns previously learned for related tasks, and reasoning about the requirements of the new tasks (see Appendix~\ref{appendix:practical_examples} for additional discussion).
+For example, when learning to play a new ball game, basic cooperation patterns like passing or positioning relative to teammates or opponents surface instinctively and are then adapted to the new setting.
+This ability to identify and reuse cooperation patterns enables us to bypass relearning basic skills and instead focus on discovering more abstract (high-level) strategies.
+In this work, we study how to enable AI agents to discover such basic cooperation patterns, and use them to explore and identify more useful cooperation strategies at a higher level than that allowed by primitive actions.